 The marshes occupied by the breeding population in Ethiopia are intensively grazed and threats include trampling and grazing by livestock and cutting of marsh vegetation for fodder.
 Livestock numbers are increasingly growing and the resultant grazing severely reduces the sward length in breeding habitat.
 Grasses and sedges are also cut for the culturally important Ethiopian coffee ceremony.

-The species is listed as Critically Endangered in The Eskom Red Data Book of Birds of South Africa, Lesotho and Swaziland (Barnes 2000), and was uplisted to Critically Endangered on the IUCN red data list in 2013.
+The species is listed as Critically Endangered in The Eskom Red Data Book of Birds of South Africa, Lesotho and Swaziland (Taylor et al. 2015), and was uplisted to Critically Endangered on the IUCN red data list in 2013.